 CAP UK (Child Assault Prevention Project) is a community project in Devon that brings parents/carers, school staff and children together to understand how to effectively reduce children’s vulnerability to child abuse and build safer communities for children.

 CAP’s mission is to keep children Safe, Strong and Free

 CAP works with the whole school community towards reducing children’s vulnerability to abuse, equipping children with skills and strategies necessary to stay safe from harm in an ever-changing society.
 It helps towards encouraging them to grow up to be strong and confident young people, respecting their own and others’ rights.

 Unfortunately child abuse is prevalent.
-There are currently over 52,000 children identified as needing protection from abuse in the UK.
+There are currently over 51,000 children identified as needing protection from abuse in the UK (Government Statistics).
 NSPCC estimate that 1 in 4 children suffer some form of abuse by the time they are 18, and these are only the ones we know about.
 Many children will never tell anyone.
-Childline provided over 240,000 counselling sessions to children and young people in 2019/20.

 CAP UK has been culturally tailored and running very successfully in the South West since 1995, reaching thousands of children every year with its important messages.
 It is designed to raise adults’ awareness around the issues of child abuse in all its forms and to deliver empowering workshops to children in a sensitive and fun way.